Scotch is what one might call a distinguished beverage. Scotch is also what one might call an acquired taste.

 One of the things that keeps drinkers away from certain scotches (aside from the price point and the reputation they have for being an old aristocrat’s drink) is their characteristic smokiness.
 For the uninitiated, the deep and dark smoke flavors that permeate almost every aspect of certain brands are simply too much to take.
 On the other hand, the special smokiness we associate with the drink is also what draws so many people to it.
 It’s a singular and incredibly divisive characteristic.

-Whether or not you crave the smokiness of scotch or want to stay as far away as possible, this all begs the question: what actually makes scotch smoky?
+Whether you crave the smokiness of scotch or want to stay as far away as possible, it all begs the question: what actually makes scotch smoky?
 Does it sit in pits full of charcoal?
 Is it a magical Celtic smoke spell?
 Was it bottled next to a campfire?

 The answer is, more or less, dirt and moss.
 The secret behind that smokiness some of us have come to love and some of us have come to fear is a substance called peat.